tlsnotary/tlsn/notary/server/README.md

 After calling the configuration endpoint above, the prover can proceed to start the notarization.
 For a TCP client, that means calling the `/notarize` endpoint using HTTP (`https`), while a WebSocket client should call the same endpoint but using WebSocket (`wss`).
 Example implementations of these clients can be found in the [integration test](../tests-integration/tests/notary.rs).

 #### Signatures
-Currently, both the private key (and cert) used to establish TLS connection with the prover, and the private key used by the notary server to sign the notarized transcript, are hardcoded PEM keys stored in this repository.
+Currently, both the private key (and cert) used to establish a TLS connection with the prover, and the private key used by the notary server to sign the notarized transcript, are hardcoded PEM keys stored in this repository.
 Though the paths of these keys can be changed in the config (`notary-key` field) to use different keys instead.

 #### Authorization
 An optional authorization module is available to only allow requests with a valid API key attached in the authorization header.
 The API key whitelist path (as well as the flag to enable/disable this module) can be changed in the config (`authorization` field).